Coder-Aditya/Coder-Aditya/README.md

 - 👋 Hi, I’m @Coder-Aditya :technologist:
 - 👀 I’m interested in Game Developement and UI & UX Designing.
 - 🌱 I’m currently learning and looking for Internship.
-- 💞️ Hi, I'm a Game Developer and Game Designer.Core knowledge on C# , C++ , C , swift and Unity Game Engine.
+- 💞️ Hi, I'm a Game Developer and Game Designer.
+Core knowledge on C# , C++ , C , swift and Unity Game Engine.
 - 📫 How to reach me  Gmail : adityaadityabitu@gmail.com
                    LinkedIn : www.linkedin.com/in/aditya-mishra-game-developer
 ### Programming: